ADVERTISEMENT

 You never know when you might stumble across a royal ancestor.

-Gilbert von Studnitz of Benicia, Calif., was rummaging through some old boxes in his grandmother’s attic when he first realized he had ties to royalty.
+Gilbert von Studnitz of Benicia, California, was rummaging through some old boxes in his grandmother’s attic when he first realized he had ties to royalty.
 In those attic boxes, he found family photos from the 1850s that prompted him to question his grandmother, who told him he descended from Landgrave Wilhelm IV of Hesse.
 Von Studnitz soon learned that his ancestors included many Holy Roman emperors (Charlemagne among them) and hundreds of European kings.
 “Through this descent, I am distantly related (8th-12th cousin) to almost every reigning European monarch today,” he says.

 Document names and birth, death and marriage details for five generations of your family with this type-in genealogy chart.